Meghan Cromie: Anxiety & OCD Therapist in ft. lauderdale

 Mental Health Therapies for Agoraphobia

-• Cognitive restructuring: The therapist helps the individual recognize and reframe irrational or negative thoughts related to their fears.
-For example, someone with agoraphobia might believe that they will have a panic attack in a crowded place and be unable to escape.
-CBT teaches them to question this belief and replace it with more realistic thoughts, such as, "If I have a panic attack, I can manage it and leave if I need to."
+I help you identify and challenge the irrational thoughts and beliefs that fuel anxiety.
+For example, you might believe that you will have a panic attack in a crowded place and be unable to escape.
+I teach you to question this belief and replace it with more realistic thoughts, such as, "If I have a panic attack, I can manage it and leave if I need to."
+I also use exposure therapy to help you confront their feared situations gradually and safely.

 Finding Freedom from Agoraphobia